kaaengine/kaa/docs/reference/input.rst

 .. method:: KeyboardManager.is_pressed(keycode)

-    Checks if a specific key is pressed - keycode param must be a :class:`Keycode` value.
+    Checks if a specific key is pressed - keycode param must be a :class:`Keycode` enum value.

     .. code-block:: python